-If you’re a quick learner who enjoys working in an exciting, fast-paced environment, hospitality careers might be just the opportunity for you.
-From sporting events to concerts to other live entertainment, venues everywhere are looking for new staff to create an exceptional guest experience.
+If you’re a quick learner who enjoys working in an exciting, fast-paced environment, a career in hospitality and events might be right for you.
+From concerts to sporting events to auctions and art shows, venues everywhere are looking for event workers.
 When you take an event job, you’ll be right up close to the action.
-Below, we share what you need to know about becoming an event worker, including wages, general duties and career outlook.
+Below, we share everything you need to know to become an event worker, including wages, general duties and career outlook.

-In short, there are many types of events jobs depending on your interests.
+Depending on your interests and skills, there are many events jobs to choose from.
 Frontline service staff include ticket-takers, ushers and parking lot attendants.
 If you’re looking for a food service role, jobs include concession workers, food servers, bartenders and cooks.
-Meanwhile, venue housekeeping always needs janitors and cleanup crew members.
-Many of these roles are part-time and weekend jobs.
+Meanwhile, housekeeping departments at arenas, stadiums and other venues always need janitors and cleanup crew members.

 - Preparing food, setting up tables and serving customers at the bar or concession stand.

 - Greeting customers and taking food or beverage orders.

 - Assisting with concession stand setup and cleaning.

 - Ensuring that only paying patrons go inside an event and showing guests to their seats.

 - Maintaining a clean venue, sweeping and mopping floors, and emptying trash and recycling bins.